 The small print shows that this is valid for drops of up to 1.2m on a carpeted concrete floor for 1TB and 2TB capacities and up to 1m on a carpeted concrete floor for 4TB capacity.
 The latter has more platters which makes it a bit more fragile.
 Note that it is not IP68 though so don’t dip it in water.

 The blue brush aluminum finish is classy with the big G logo being the only hint of the brand.
-A USB Type-C port is hidden behind a flap and there isn’t an activity light to indicate whether the drive is working or not.
+A USB Type-C port is hidden behind a flap and there is an activity light to indicate whether the drive is working or not but it is hardly visible in daylight or bright working environments.
 Fortunately, since this is a spinning drive, it vibrates ever so slightly when in use.

 The drive is reasonably bulky (130 x 87 x 21mm for the smaller capacities and 132 x 88 x 30mm for the 4TB model) and comes with a Type-C cable, a Type-A adapter and a quick start guide.